-Exclusive: Aldi raises stakes in U.S. price war with Wal-Mart
+EXCLUSIVE: Aldi raises stakes in U.S. price war with Wal-Mart

 Aldi and Wal-Mart do no break out the figures, but analysts including Mushkin and Flickinger say Aldi carries about 1,200 stock keeping units (SKUs) or type of products, 90 percent of which are private label.
 Wal-Mart stocks about 30,000-40,000 SKU's of products similar to ones Aldi sells, and only 30 percent of that are private labels.

-That different product mix can potentially make it more difficult for Wal-Mart to adjust prices because it often first needs buy-in from suppliers, and many times faces push back from packaged goods makers like Procter & Gamble (PG.N), Unilever (ULVR.L) and even smaller brands.
+That different product mix can potentially make it more difficult for Wal-Mart to adjust prices because it often first needs buy-in from suppliers, and many times faces push back from packaged goods makers like Procter & Gamble, Unilever and even smaller brands.
 Such vendors fear steep discounting can erode the value of their brands, analysts said.

 A Wal-Mart spokesman declined comment, saying the company would not comment on a competitor's strategy.
 P&G and Unilever did not respond to Reuters requests seeking comment.